raspberrypilearning/editor-hello-world/en/step_11.md

 from random import randint
 --- /code ---

-Your code output will not change when you run this.
+Your code output will not change when you run it.